realA10001986/VSR/README.md

 ### Sound-pack installation

-The firmware comes with some audio data ("sound-pack") which needs to be installed separately.
+The firmware comes with a sound-pack which needs to be installed separately.
 The sound-pack is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install it when you update the firmware.
 Only if the VSR displays "AUD" briefly during boot, a re-installation/update of the sound-pack is needed.

 The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
 It contains one file named "VSRA.bin".